y7ls8i/kv/README.md

 # KV

-KV is a simple in-memory Key-Value server.
+KV is a simple subscribable in-memory Key-Value server.

 The **key** is a **string**.
 The **value** is any **bytes** data.
 The serialization and deserialization of the value is the responsibility of the client.